I'm currently undertaking a practice-based PhD at the Royal Conservatoire of Scotland under the supervision of Dr Gordon McPherson.

 I am also interested in connection, communication and interaction with my audience and performers; striving to create more individual personal experiences and to break down the barriers between composer, performer and listener.
 Gender, aesthetics, perspective, narrative and experience are all influencing factors in my work.

 I have been a Review Editor for the Scottish Journal of Performance since it began in 2012.
 The journal is open-access, published bi-annually, run by doctoral students and welcomes submissions on performance in Scotland (contemporary and historical) and/or wider aspects of performance by scholars/practitioners based at Scottish academic institutions.

-My book review of Judith Rudakoff's "Dramaturging Personal Narratives", published in the journal in 2015, can be found here: Book Review
+My review of Judith Rudakoff's "Dramaturging Personal Narratives", published in the journal in June 2015, can be found here: Book Review 2

 Between March and June 2016 I undertook a research internship with the Royal Scottish National Orchestra in association with the Scottish Graduate School for Arts and Humanities.
 I was asked to carry out research in the area of audience engagement and the result was a project entitled "Understanding and engaging with RSNO audiences, staff and collaborators".